Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2026</font>

 <!--- ### <font face="Times New Roman">Publications in 2026</font> -->

+    * M. Bambach, S. Chu, M. Herty and Y. Lin, [A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws](./files/Bambach_Chu_Herty_Lin_Stability.pdf), to appear in International Journal of Control.

    * S. Chu, M. Herty, A. Kurganov, M. Lukacova and C. Yu, [Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Kurganov_Lukacova_Yu.pdf), to appear in Pure and Applied Functional Analysis (special issue for Prof. Eitan Tadmor's 70th birthday).

    * S. Chu, P. Feng, V. A. Kolotilov, A. Kurganov and V. V. Ostapenko, [Novel Adaptive Schemes for Hyperbolic Conservation Laws](./files/Chu-Feng-Kolotilov-Kurganov-Ostapenko.pdf), to appear in Communications in Computational Physics.